dododogame/dododo-wiki/game-modifiers.md

 ## `noBad`

 This modifier makes your gameplay have no bad hits.
-It does not affect the judge windows for perfect hits and good hits.
+It does not affect the judgement windows for perfect hits and good hits.
 Technically, it is equivalent to setting the bad window to be the same as the good window.

 This modifier does not necessarily decrease the difficulty of the gameplay